 This course examines the history, philosophy, and subsequent culture found in law enforcement agencies.
 In addition, this course surveys the evolution of the police role in society, organizational designs, management, community issues, and post 9/11 changes.
-Pre-requisite: CRIM 2003

 CRIM 3503 Civil Liability